- Briefing Room

 The National Environmental Policy Act (NEPA) requires that all Federal actions, including Federal-aid highway projects, be evaluated for their impacts on the natural and human environments.
 All projects impacting wetlands are governed by Section 404 of the Clean Water Act.
 Those impacting historic or archeological areas are governed by Section 106 of the National Historic Preservation Act.
-All these statutes require the lead Federal agency to mitigate any negative impacts to these resources to the maximum extent practicable.
+All these statutes, and the FHWA regulations, require that the FHWA mitigate any adverse impacts to these resources.

-The vast majority of highway projects in Alaska, as well as in the rest of the country, can be determined beforehand to have no significant impact on environmental or cultural resources.
-Projects such as resurfacing, reconstruction, and the installation of signals, are typically "categorically excluded" from the full environmental impact analysis process.
+The vast majority of highway projects in Alaska, as well as in the rest of the country, are typically determined to have no significant impact on the human environment (natural, economic, and social environments).
+Projects such as resurfacing, reconstruction, and the installation of signals, are typically "categorically excluded" from the preparation of extensive documentation.
 Projects not categorically excluded must undergo a more in-depth environmental evaluation.
 This process can result either in a "Finding of No Significant Impact" or the determination that a full Environmental Impact Statement (EIS) is required.
 An EIS is a document that explains the purpose and need for a project, presents project alternatives, analyzes the likely impacts of each, explains the choice of a preferred alternative, and finally details measures to be taken in order to mitigate the impacts of the preferred alternative.
 EIS's are subject to public comment and hearings.
-After the final EIS is completed, FHWA issues a Record of Decision (ROD) detailing the alternative chosen and mitigation measures.
+After a final EIS is completed, FHWA issues a Record of Decision (ROD) detailing the alternative chosen and mitigation measures.
 More information can be found at FHWA Environment Program.

 The Division provides reimbursement to the State of Alaska for authorized transportation projects in accordance with the legislative requirements of financial assistance programs.
 We administer these programs through a set of flexible regulations, policies, and guidelines to ensure that Federal funds are being used efficiently and to achieve the safety, economic development, and other goals of the Federal-aid Highway Program.
 In providing these Federal funds, we apply the most flexible and innovative financing techniques permissible under the law, and the most efficient administrative processes.
-We provide the State with technical assistance on accounting and financial management systems, and through our Financial Management Improvement Program, work closely with the Alaska Department of Transportation and Public Facilities to streamline and improve the funding of Federal-aid highway projects.
+We provide the State with technical assistance on accounting and financial management systems, and funding of Federal-aid highway projects.

 The Alaska Marine Highway System (AMHS) is part of the National Highway System (NHS).
 The state’s fleet of ferry vessels provide year round accessibility to many of the cities throughout southeast, the Gulf of Alaska, and southwest Alaska